-The holiday season is meant to be a time of joy, celebration and for spending time with those we love.
-However, the festivities come with high expectations of perfection that many of us struggle to live up to.
-Many people experience feelings of isolation, financial strain or increased family conflict that can make this a very stressful time of year.
-And it’s even harder for those of us with poor mental health.
+The holiday season will be quickly upon us and once again it’s likely this year will look a little bit different than what we are all used to.
+This time of year is meant to be a time of joy, celebration and for spending time with those we love – something we may not be able to do in the usual way.
+The festivities also come with high expectations of perfection that many of us struggle to live up to.
+Feelings of isolation, financial strain or increased family conflict are not uncommon and it’s likely more of us will be having these feelings this year – making for possibly a very stressful time of year.

 - Plan ahead.
-If you’re entertaining, use the “keep it simple” strategy.
+If you’re entertaining n your bubble, use the “keep it simple” strategy.
 Try menus you can make ahead of time or at least partially prepare and freeze.
 Decorate, cook, shop, or do whatever’s on your list in advance.
-Then you can really relax and enjoy visiting friends, relatives and coworkers.
+Then you can really relax and enjoy.

 - As much as possible, organize and delegate.
-Make a list and check it twice.
-Rather than one person cooking the whole family meal, invite guests to bring a dish.
-Kids can help with gift-wrapping, decorating, baking, or addressing or decorating cards.
+Rather than leaving holiday preparations to one person – get the whole family to join in!
+Whether it is gift-wrapping, decorating, baking, or addressing or decorating cards – there is something for every member of your household to take part in!

 - Beware of overindulgence.
-Having a few too many glasses of egg nog can dampen your holiday spirit; alcohol can lift your mood but then drop you lower than before.
-Also, too many sweets will probably make you feel lethargic, tired.
-Eat well.
-Exercise regularly.
-Get a good night’s sleep.
-These are three ways to battle stress, winter blues, and even colds.
+Having a few too many glasses of eggnog or holiday spirits can initially lift your mood but then drop you lower than before.
+Also, too many sweets will probably make you feel lethargic and tired.
+Simple things like eating well, exercising regularly and getting a good night’s sleep are ways to maintain holiday peace of mind and the winter blues.

 - Remember what the holiday season is about for you.
-Make that your priority.
 This season is really about sharing, loving and time spent with family and loved ones.
-Develop your own meaningful family traditions that don’t have to cost a lot of money.
+Now is the time to have a look at your meaningful family traditions and think of creative ways you can still celebrate them.
 Also, remember not to take things too seriously.
-Fun or silly things to do, games or movies that make you laugh, playing with pets, and time alone or with a partner are all good ways to reduce stress.
-Use this time of year to help regain perspective; watching children can help remind us of the simple things that can bring us joy.
+Fun or silly things to do, games or movies that make you laugh, playing with pets, and time alone or with a partner are all good ways to reduce stress and enjoy the season.
+Use this time of year to help reframe what is within your control and regain perspective.

 - Remember the weather doesn’t help.
-Some people get the winter blahs each year, and a much smaller number (2-3%) develop seasonal affective disorder (SAD).
+Some people get the winter blues each year, and a much smaller number (2-3%) develop Seasonal Affective Disorder (SAD).
 Paying attention to nutrition, exercise and sleep and being careful with alcohol are also important if you have a history of depression.
 If your low mood carries on into the New Year and starts to affect your daily life, you should see your family doctor.
-CMHA offers free skills and coaching to help overcome low mood through the Bounce Back program.
-To learn more visit www.bouncebackbc.ca
+There are free skills and coaching available to help overcome low mood or mild to moderate depression.
+If you think you need help, during the holiday season or anytime of the year – click here for some resources.

 Tips for Coping with Holiday Grief

-The holiday season can be especially rough for those of us who’ve lost someone close recently or who lost someone close at this time of the year.
+The holiday season can be especially rough for those of us who’ve lost someone close.
 With all the messages of family togetherness and joy, the emptiness left behind when someone passes away is in harsh contrast to what society seems to “expect” us to feel.
 Below are some extra tips to help you or someone you know get through a potentially hard time:

 - Talking about the deceased person is okay.
 Your stress will only increase if the deceased person’s memory is allowed to become a landmine that everyone tiptoes around.